Python Project Ideas

 39. Expense Tracker

 As you can guess by the name, an expense tracker is a software application that lets you keep track of your expenses, and even analyze the expenses.
-In this project, you will build a simple expense tracker that can keep track of the user’s expenses.
+In this python project, you will build a simple expense tracker that can keep track of the user’s expenses.

-The application should also be able to perform statistical analysis to give accurate insights to users on their expenses so that they can plan their expenses better.
+Expense tracker is one of the trending python projects which should also be able to perform statistical analysis to give accurate insights to users on their expenses so that they can plan their expenses better.
 You can use PySimpleGUI to create the interface for this application, and even Python libraries like Pandas and Matplotlib can be handy tools for the project.

 40. Regex Query Tool